Trump threats raise question: Can Bolton's book proceeds be seized?

 BOLTON CLAIMS TRUMP SAID REPORTERS 'SHOULD BE EXECUTED' REQUESTED DOJ SEEK JAIL TIME

-In its ruling allowing Bolton's book to be delivered to readers around the country this week, the a D.C.
+In its ruling allowing Bolton's book to be delivered to readers around the country this week, a D.C.
 District Court judge cited the fact that copies had already been printed and distributed to booksellers.

 "For reasons that hardly need to be stated, the Court will not order a nationwide seizure and destruction of a political memoir," Judge Royce Lamberth's order read.